Pythagoras: On art and architecture

-During the sixth century BC, the number philosophy of the Pythagoreans triggered a revolution in Greek sculpture.
-Greek sculptors and architects attempted to find the mathematical relation (canon) behind aesthetic perfection.
-Possibly drawing on the ideas of Pythagoras, the sculptor Polykleitos wrote in his Canon that beauty consists in the proportion, not of the elements (materials), but of the interrelation of parts with one another and with the whole.
-In the Greek architectural orders, every element was calculated and constructed by mathematical relations.
-Rhys Carpenter states that the ratio 2:1 was "the generative ratio of the Doric order, and in Hellenistic times an ordinary Doric colonnade, beats out a rhythm of notes."

 The oldest known building designed according to Pythagorean teachings is the Porta Maggiore Basilica, a subterranean basilica which was built during the reign of the Roman emperor Nero as a secret place of worship for Pythagoreans.
 The basilica was built underground because of the Pythagorean emphasis on secrecy and also because of the legend that Pythagoras had sequestered himself in a cave on Samos.
 The basilica's apse is in the east and its atrium in the west out of respect for the rising sun.
 It has a narrow entrance leading to a small pool where the initiates could purify themselves.
 The building is also designed according to Pythagorean numerology, with each table in the sanctuary providing seats for seven people.
 Three aisles lead to a single altar, symbolizing the three parts of the soul approaching the unity of Apollo.
 The apse depicts a scene of the poet Sappho leaping off the Leucadian cliffs, clutching her lyre to her breast, while Apollo stands beneath her, extending his right hand in a gesture of protection, symbolizing Pythagorean teachings about the immortality of the soul.
 The interior of the sanctuary is almost entirely white because the color white was regarded by Pythagoreans as sacred.

 The emperor Hadrian's Pantheon in Rome was also built based on Pythagorean numerology.
 The temple's circular plan, central axis, hemispherical dome, and alignment with the four cardinal directions symbolize Pythagorean views on the order of the universe.
 The single oculus at the top of the dome symbolizes the monad and the sun-god Apollo.
 The twenty-eight ribs extending from the oculus symbolize the moon, because twenty-eight was the same number of months on the Pythagorean lunar calendar.
 The five coffered rings beneath the ribs represent the marriage of the sun and moon.